Women in 1940s Spain: 1942

 In 1942, the average seamstress made 6.74 pesetas a day.
 The average female agricultural worker made 7.08 pesetas a day.
-This, coupled with lacking an employed male partner, made it very difficult for them to hire midwives who might assist them in an abortion as they were paid between 40 and 525 pesetas to attend births and likely to perform abortions.
+This, coupled with lacking an employed male partner, made it very difficult for them to hire midwives who might assist them in an abortion as they were paid between 40 and 525 pesetas to attend births and abortions.

 Working pregnant women had some government support when it came to childcare as a result of the 1942 Ley de Sanidad Infantil y Maternal.
 They were given six weeks of "paid rest" after the birth of their child, a cash prize from the government if they made the choice to breastfeed their child, and a year of childcare services.
 Despite this, women working outside the home was considered detrimental to the health of their children, with a mortality rate of 63 per 1000 births for housewives versus 74 for women who worked in the home, and 162 for women who worked outside the home.
 Women who did breastfeed their babies and who worked outside the home were strongly condemned.
 The only general exception was widows.

-In the first days of the Francoist period, it was a crime for a mother, daughter, sister or wife of a "red", and this could be punished with long prison sentences or death.
+In the first days of the Francoist period, it was a crime for a woman to be mother, daughter, sister or wife of a "red", and this could be punished with long prison sentences or death.
 The Law of Political Responsibilities, reformed in 1942 and in force until 1966, was promulgated in order to give a legal cover to the repression carried out during the dismantlement of the Spanish republican institutions, as well as to penalize those who had remained loyal to the legally established government at the time of the July 1936 military rebellion against the Spanish Republic.

 Matilde Landa was a prisoner at the Can Salas jail in Palma de Majorca.
 While at the prison from the time of her arrest during the Civil War to 1942, she was subjected to constant psychological torture at the hands of the Little Sisters of the Poor who attempted to convert her to Catholicism and punish her for her Republican ties.
 On 26 September 1942, after years of abuse in Can Salas, she committed suicide to escape the daily psychological torture.